 The crew was fantastic with the younger passengers, particularly the chefs and front of house staff in the main buffet restaurant.
 I got the impression that a lot of them were missing their own families back in their home countries.
 The crew came from over 60 countries and it was beautiful.

 This totally depends on the cruise line ( some suck) but on this Norwegian cruise ship there was so much to do my boys now want to live on a cuise ship!
 On this cruise there were endles, fun, adventurous activities for the whole family, multiple swimming pools and a kids’ club that ran from around 9am to 1am ( crazy right?).
-The boys weren’t very keen at first, they couldn’t pick what they wanted to do there and parents weren’t allowed in.
+The boys weren’t very keen at first, they couldn’t pick what they wanted to do there.
+Parents couldn’t enter to supervise or make sure the kids were happy.
 We prefer to do things as a family, so we were occasional kids’ club users although D (9) and Boo (7) did get really into the club by the end of the 10 day crossing as they developed confidence and trust in the youth crew.
 By day 10 we were struggling to get them out of there.

 We would drop them off and ring the club often to see if they were happy and wanted to stay in the club or come and try some activity with us, which worked well.